The Ambassador

 Offerings

 Envelopes are in the pews.
 For a bundle of envelopes for 2025 see Linda Sander or call the office.
+Our offerings are collected in the pews during worship.

 Other ways to send your gift: